 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber.
-Internal doors are of a timber panelled type.
-Kitchen storage is provided by units incorporating worktop surface areas.
+The internal joinery is of timber skirtings, door surrounds and internal doors.
+There is a fitted kitchen comprising both floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-A number of fireplaces have been removed within the property.
+There is an open fire within the living room.
 Internal decorations Visually inspected.
-Painted, papered, tiled, Artex and timber finishes noted.
+The internal decorations are painted and wallpapered.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The electric meter is located in the vestibule.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Mains electricity is connected.
+The electricity meter and consumer unit are located within a landing cupboard.
+Gas Not applicable.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.